eserlxl/vglog-filter/doc/ADVANCED.md

 ```sh
 vglog-filter -d 3 -m "==12345== My Custom Marker" mylog.log > filtered.log
 ```
 - This uses a signature depth of 3 and starts processing after the last occurrence of the custom marker.

+## Error Handling and Input Validation
+- The tool validates all command-line arguments and provides clear error messages.
+- Depth values must be non-negative integers.
+- Input files are checked for existence before processing.
+- Invalid input is handled gracefully with descriptive error messages.
+- String operations are performed safely to prevent crashes.